cloudmesh-community/book/chapters/prg/python/google-colab/python-google-colab.md

 [![Video](images/colab-2.png){width=20%}](https://drive.google.com/file/d/18mGVxgydx1TDdb4AYD8qb1To8rkSLS-H/view?usp=sharing)

-## Benchamrking in Google Colab with Cloudmesh
+## Benchmarking in Google Colab with Cloudmesh

-In this video we learn how to do a basic benchmark with Cloudmesh tools.
+In this video, we learn how to do a basic benchmark with Cloudmesh tools.
 Cloudmesh StopWatch will be used in this tutorial.

 Required Installations